bjlkeng/bjlkeng.github.io/source/posts/model-explanability-with-shapley-additive-explanations-shap.rst

 few years call *SHapely Additive exPlanations* (or SHAP).
 It builds upon previous work in this area by providing a unified framework to think about explanation models as well as a new technique with this framework that uses Shapely values.
-I'll go over the math, the intuition, and some of the more interesting applications.
+I'll go over the math, the intuition, and how it works.
 No need for an implementation because there is already a nice little Python package!
 Confused yet?
 Keep reading and I'll *explain*.

 ..
 TEASER_END